bitmakerla/estela/docs/estela/api/local.md

             in case you use AWS ECR as your registry host.
 If you wish use another container registry service, you can add a new
             [credentials configuration](https://github.com/bitmakerla/estela/tree/main/estela-api/credentials).
   - **\<ELASTICSEARCH_HOST\>** and **\<ELASTICSEARCH_PORT\>**: The host and port of the Elasticsearch service.
-These values are not needed for Estela to work, but the spider logs will not be stored in case they are not present.
+These values are not needed for estela to work, but the spider logs will not be stored in case they are not present.
   - **\<AWS_DEFAULT_REGION\>**: The AWS default region of the container registry, e.g., `us-east-2`.
 This value will not be relevant if you do not use AWS ECR.
   - **\<AWS_STORAGE_BUCKET_NAME\>** : The name of AWS S3 Storage where the static django files will be stored (the bucket must already exist), e.g., `estela-django-api`.
   - **\<REGISTRY_ID\>** and **\<REGISTRY_HOST\>**: ID and host of the registry service, check these values in the